 - Turn brushing into a game

 Instead of letting brushing become a chore, you should try to turn it into a game.
-For example you could count brush strokes to see who can brush the fastest, see who can make the most foam while they brush, or anything else for that matter.
+For example, you could count brush strokes to see who can brush the fastest, see who can make the most foam while they brush, or anything else for that matter.

-Stay away from games that involve ‘racing’ to finish brushing first however – as that will encourage your kids to rush through it.
+Stay away from games that involve ‘racing’ to finish brushing first, however – as that will encourage your kids to rush through it.

 If you need more advice you can ask your Harley Street dentist for tips.
-Most dentists have a great deal of experience encouraging kids to brush their teeth properly, and will know what to do.
+Most dentists have a great deal of experience encouraging kids to brush their teeth properly and will know what to do.

-At very least you should now have several ways that you can start to teach your kids to brush their teeth properly.
+At the very least you should now have several ways that you can start to teach your kids to brush their teeth properly.
 It will definitely require patience on your part, but at the end of the day encouraging good dental hygiene from a young age is definitely going to be worth it in the long run.